Log in

 The recipient of the prior year’s Marjorie Ball Award of Merit traditionally speaks at OTAC’s annual state conference the following year.

+Nominations must be made by an OTAC member?
+Yes

 Nominee must be an OTAC member?
-No.

-Nominations must be made by an OTAC member?
-Yes.
+No

 Self-nomination allowed?
-No.
+No

 Multiple winners possible?
-No.
+No

 Recognition Awards

 Nominations must be made by an OTAC member?
-Yes.
+Yes

 Nominee must be an OTAC member?
-No.
+No

 Self-nomination allowed?
-No.
+No

 Multiple winners possible?
-Yes.
+Yes

 The Recognition Award acknowledges an individual or organization’s dedication to and support of the profession of occupational therapy (OT) in the state of Colorado.
 The individual or organization does not need to be made up of medical professionals in order to be nominated for a Recognition Award.
 Recognition Awards are an excellent way to recognize hard work done by non-OT colleagues to advance OT from a policy, educational, marketing, or practice perspective!